It’s time for your child to be seen for what they can do.

 This process is collaborative.
 You, your child, and optionally teachers can all contribute.
 You receive a fuller, truer picture of your child and the supports and adjustments they require for a positive, effective, and meaningful learning experience.

-The mission of a strength-based assessment is to identify the strengths of children who are struggling in traditional educational settings, and support families and schools in creating environments where they can thrive intellectually, socially, and emotionally.
+A strength-based assessment identifies the strengths of children who are struggling in school, and supports parents and teachers to create environments where they can thrive intellectually, socially, and emotionally.

 Why It Helps

-A strength-based assessment empowers your child by recognising who they are and what they can do.
+Empowers your child by recognising who they are and what they can do

 Next Steps